-Discovery II shall follow all California English Language Development Test (CELDT) testing timelines to ensure students who have indicated that English is not the primary language spoken at the home are assessed as to English fluency annually until redesignated as FEP to ensure these students receive proper instruction based upon current English proficiency levels.
-Discovery II shall comply with the applicable requirements of the No Child Left Behind Act with regard to English Learner students.
+Discovery follows all California English Language Development Test (CELDT) testing timelines to ensure students who have indicated that English is not the primary language spoken at the home are assessed as to English fluency annually until redesignated as FEP to ensure these students receive proper instruction based upon current English proficiency levels.
+Discovery complies with the applicable requirements of the No Child Left Behind Act with regard to English Learner students.